 The Pronghorn is a species of artiodactyl mammal native to interior western and central North America.
 Though not a true antelope, it is often known colloquially in North America as the Prong Buck, Pronghorn Antelope or simply Antelope, as it closely resembles the true antelopes of Africa and fills a similar ecological niche due to convergent evolution.
 The pronghorn is the ‘real' Great Plains large mammal.
 Although we often associate bison with rolling prairies, they are more adapted for living in woodland habitats than the American pronghorn.
 In fact, the pronghorn has never found subsistence outside the High Plains and sagebrush flats of the American West.------------------> More about Pronghorn

-Mountain Goat takes a leap of faith on the snowy cliffs just north of Alpine Wyoming
+Mountain Goats cliffs just north of Alpine Wyoming

 The Mountain Goats of the Greater Yellowstone